'Yemen's Banksy': Murad Subay creates art against war in Berlin | DW | 23.09.2021

 He remained active in France, creating for instance a mural denouncing the sale of French arms to Saudi Arabia.
 Germany also contributes to the proxy conflict by exporting arms to countries fighting within the Saudi-led coalition.

-"Unfortunately, the war is benefitting many companies in Europe," says Subay, who also deplores the silence of the international community.
+"Unfortunately, the war is benefiting many companies in Europe," says Subay, who also deplores the silence of the international community.
 "The Yemenis are the ones paying the price."

 Despite the bleak perspectives for his home country, the artist says that what matters most to him is to remain committed to activism: "My goal now is to focus on education," he says.
 "Because all evils come from ignorance."